Credit Counseling and Debt Management Plans

 Debt settlement offers a different perspective on helping debtors get out of debt.
 Debt settlement companies (DSCs) do not have sweetheart relationships with or subsidies from creditors.
 A DSC’s goal is to substantially reduce the indebtedness of its clients, not to merely extend their current debt over a longer payback period.
 In other words, the negotiations between a DSC and a creditor are real, not a sham.

 When you enroll with a DSC you are making the conscious decision to withhold payments from your creditors in order to secure more favorable terms via the debt settlement process.
 Mortgages and car loans are not part of the process.
 Instead of paying the credit card companies, the debtor deposits the program payments into a 3rd party escrow account at a bank and allows the balance build up.
 The DSC then approaches each creditor and offers a settlement for less than the full balance.
 Sometimes this is a via lump sum payment and sometimes the settlement is paid in installments.
 In this way, the debtor gets out of debt with a program payment that is affordable.
-The trade off is that consumer’s credit will be impacted in the near term due primarily to falling behind on their accounts prior to settlement.
+The tradeoff is that consumer’s credit will be impacted in the near term due primarily to falling behind on their accounts prior to settlement.

 Consumers must decide which course of action is best for them.
 For those who wish to end their debt quickly, Pacific Debt’s program offers unique advantages over debt management plans and filing for bankruptcy.
+Take a look at our debt relief program and choose your state to see if you qualify.